Public Policy Research

 The award is the highest award/honor that youth aged 15-29 can receive in Jamaica.
 It recognizes young Jamaicans who have excelled and contributed to national development in various areas.

 In 2016, Williams received international recognition when he was consulted by the White House under the Obama administration to discuss the research he conducted on the opening of the free market in Cuba and U.S.-Cuba relations.

 With funding from an Emerson Foundation Grant, he had spent two months in Havana in 2015 conducting that research.
+(He majored in Hispanic studies at Hamilton.)
 The writers wanted to learn more about the changing political and economic landscape in Cuba from Williams on the eve of President Obama’s historic trip to Cuba.

 I was really able to shape my college experience around developing the knowledge base and leadership skills that would allow me to maximize my value to society as a true changemaker.

 The news of Williams’s accomplishment was aired on local and national media and quickly went viral in Jamaica as he proudly declared his Jamaican nationality while explaining the benefits that the opening between the U.S. and Cuba could have for Jamaica.